 Sadly, cherries will not be available this year.
 On the bright side, this creates a great opportunity for educating, something an education and food safety intern is always looking to do.
 At Kimmel Orchard, Montmorency cherries are the cultivar grown.
 They are very cold hardy and can survive the cold winters.
 However, in the spring, temperatures often fluctuate tricking cherry trees into thinking warmer weather is in the future.
 We all know how that weather works around here, a cold winter storm on Monday and 80 degrees by Friday.
 When the warm weather occurs, the cherry trees' buds begin to form and work towards blooming.
 However, a late spring frost hits and destroys all of the buds on the tree.
 Because of the frost, the trees are not able to recover and therefore will produce no cherries.

 Blackberries are one of the smaller fruit crops grown on the orchard, as far as production.
 Depending on how they progress, we are looking at little to possibly no supply of blackberries.
-Cold weather, late year frost, and pruning can all factor into the succession of blackberry plant growth.
+Cold weather, late-year frost, and pruning can all factor into the success of blackberry plant growth.

 Finally, the last fruit trees that have been affected at Kimmel Orchard are the pear trees.
-There are multiple factors that affect the growth of pear trees.
+Multiple factors affect the growth of pear trees.
 All fruit trees are susceptible to biennial bearings, and it happens often to pear trees.
-Biennial bearings are when a fruit tree, like pear trees, produce fairly heavily one year called an "on year", the next year tends to be a light load also known as the "off year".
+Biennial bearings are when a fruit tree, like pear trees, produce fairly heavily one year called an "on year", the next year tends to be a light load also known as the "off-year".
 To avoid this, heavy pruning should occur before an "on year" to reduce the amount of fruit for that season resulting in a more even crop load for future years.
-There were a few blossoms on the pear trees hinting that it could have been an "off year".
-However, because of the same reason there will be no cherries and a light peach load, there will also be no pears.
+There were a few blossoms on the pear trees hinting that it could have been an "off-year".
+However, because of the same reason, there will be no cherries and a light peach load, there will also be no pears.
 The few blossoms that were on the trees were affected by the late spring frost.
 We are hopeful they will be back next season!

 Although Kimmel Orchard may look a little different this year, we still have other products to enjoy!
 Our wonderful Kimmel wines, delicious homemade apple donuts, and apple cider are available!
 The apple trees are also looking at a great year.
 We are hopeful the apple season will be a bountiful one.